soyrochus/cortejo/README.md

 ```
 The key is loaded into the execution context of the application when run from the command line or run in the debugger.

-Alternatively, if the file is not present, then 'AItheneum' will look for the environment variable "OPENAI_API_KEY".
+Alternatively, if the file is not present, then 'Cortejo' will look for the environment variable "OPENAI_API_KEY".

 ## Development